-Manual therapy - is a method of manual mobilization, which consists of the study and treatment of dysfunction of various structures of the musculoskeletal system, especially the spine and peripheral joints.
-Its main therapeutic goal is to restore normal joint mechanics and counteract disorders of the osteoarticular system.
+Manual therapy is a method of manual mobilization that involves the assessment and treatment of dysfunctions of various structures of the musculoskeletal system, particularly the spine and peripheral joints.
+Its primary therapeutic goal is to restore normal joint mechanics and prevent disorders of the musculoskeletal system.

-Before starting therapy, the physiotherapist conducts an interview with the patient, as well as a palpation (tactile examination) and functional examination of the musculoskeletal organ.
-This examination takes place both at rest and during active and passive movements.
+Before beginning therapy, the physiotherapist conducts an interview with the patient and performs a palpation (touch) and functional examination of the musculoskeletal system.
+This examination is performed both at rest and during active and passive movements.

-The therapist evaluates the appearance and consistency of soft tissues, the range and quality of movement of bony elements, and the nature of resistance occurring when moving the various structures of the musculoskeletal system in relation to each other.
-He examines passive and active movements of the spine, joints and evaluates the responses of the musculoskeletal system to factors harmful to the structures of the system.
+The therapist assesses the appearance and consistency of soft tissues, the range and quality of movement of bony elements, and the nature of resistance encountered during the movement of individual structures of the musculoskeletal system relative to each other.
+The therapist examines passive and active movements of the spine and joints, and assesses the musculoskeletal system's response to factors harmful to its structures.

-Based on the patient's history and examination, the physiotherapist selects a manual therapy method to suit the patient's current functional state.
+Based on the interview and tests, the physiotherapist selects a manual therapy method appropriate to the patient's current functional status.

 Indications for manual therapy: